teo-cozma/Craftsmen-on-the-web/README.md

 #### Day seventeen (08/02)
 Starting the day with yet another mysql error shutdown.
 I redid the same procedure, but I think I'll have to switch to WAMP if that's better.
 For now, I'll complete and deploy this project using XAMPP just in case, and I'll test it with WAMP.

+I think I finally managed to write good code for updating articles.
+I must ABSOLUTELY resist the urge to change any of it now.
+If it works, don't fix it !
+Also, I added a controller for the welcome page to dynamically display the latest articles written.
+Hopefully it'll work.
+Then, I push for Heroku deployment and see how it goes tomorrow.

 ---